mikaem/jbhomepage/content/teaching/students.md

   12. Guttorm Kvaal [Numerical Simulations of Pharmaceutical Particles Depositing in the Human Respiratory System](https://www.duo.uio.no/handle/10852/57784) (2015 - 2017)

-  13. Andreas Strøm Slyngstad "Verification and Validation of a Monolithic Fluid-Structure Interaction Solver in FEniCS" (2015 - 2017)
+  13. Andreas Strøm Slyngstad [Verification and Validation of a Monolithic Fluid-Structure Interaction Solver in FEniCS](https://www.duo.uio.no/handle/10852/60349) (2015 - 2017)

   14. Sebastian Gjertsen [Development of a Verified and Validated Computational Framework for Fluid-Structure Interaction: Investigating Lifting Operators and Numerical Stability](https://www.duo.uio.no/handle/10852/57788) (2015 - 2017)